Gravitational Foundations and Exact Solutions in $n$-Dimensional Fractional Cosmology: Fractional S a ez-Ballester cosmology: FLRW background and analytical solutions

 A central question concerning our model is whether the Bianchi identities and Noether's second theorem remain fully satisfied in the presence of the fractional sector, which intrinsically involves additional geometrical quantities.
 At first glance, this structure might seem to blur the conventional distinction between geometry and matter in our framework.
-This issue will be rigorously investigated in the subsequent sections through the construction of the effective energy–momentum tensor (EMT) within the fractional context, both at the background and first-order perturbative levels.
+This issue has been rigorously investigated in the previous section through the construction of the effective energy-momentum tensor (EMT), both at the background and first-order perturbative levels.
+Furthermore, in the following section, when the equations are reformulated in terms of the effective energy--momentum components, this issue will be re-investigated.

 \item Unlike the standard case, it is important to emphasize that, in the fractional SB model, one cannot derive either the extended continuity equation \eqref{cons-con-frac} or the KG equation \eqref{asli3} solely from the Friedmann equations.
 It should be noted that the four fractional equations \eqref{asli1}, \eqref{asli2}, \eqref{asli3}, and \eqref{cons-con-frac}, together form a self-consistent system.